mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-18-Group-Based-Access-Control-for-File-and-Department-Resources/README.md

 ## Real-World Relevance

-Group-based access control is a core evidence capture
+Group-based access control is a core IAM practice used to manage access to shared resources at scale.

+Instead of assigning permissions directly to individual users, access is granted through security groups.
+This supports least privilege, cleaner audits, easier troubleshooting, and more consistent access reviews.

 ---